 - The client did not outline a specific budget, but he is willing to spend \$200-\$300 to produce several prototypes and a lock washer made of a reliable material.
 Due to the size of the final design, it is anticipated that a fraction of the available budget will be spent. - 2.
-A single titanium lock washer that has an inside diameter of 2 mm and would securely fit around an implant screw costs \$3.19 [14].
+A single titanium lock washer that has an inside diameter of 1.45 mm would cost around \$60 if 3D printed.